-Course Classification Based on Course Number
+Course Classification Based on Course Number Courses are numbered from 000 to 999.
+The course

 Courses are numbered from 000 to 999.
 The course numbering system is as follows:

 - 000-099 are remedial courses designed for students with deficiencies in specific content areas.
 Credits earned for these courses cannot be applied toward a degree program. - 100-299 are lower division, undergraduate courses. - 300-499 are upper division undergraduate courses. - 500-699 are graduate level courses. - 700-999 are doctoral level courses. - 5000-5999 are continuing education courses.